144A.10 Inspection; commissioner of health; fines.

 (5) compliance with timelines for survey revisits and complaint investigations;

-(6) techniques of surveyors in investigations, communication, and documentation to identify
+(6) techniques of surveyors in investigations, communication, and documentation to identify and support citations;

-(7) compliance with timelines for providing facilities with completed statements of
+(7) compliance with timelines for providing facilities with completed statements of deficiencies; and

 (8) other survey statistics relevant to improving the survey process.